Raúl Zurita: Military coup and dictatorship

-Zurita's first book, Purgatorio (1979, referencing Dante), "bewildered both readers and critics of the time" due to its originality and received critical acclaim.
-The cover featured a black and white photo of a scar on the poet's cheek resulting from a self-inflicted burn.
-According to Memoria Chilena, this poetry collection marked "the first step in a project to restore the author's life—his mind, his body, his suffering—in poetry."
-Before this, he had published in university magazines such as Quijada from his alma mater and Manuscritos (Department of Humanistic Studies at the University of Chile), edited by Cristián Huneeus.
+Zurita's first book, Purgatorio (1979), bewildered readers and critics of the time with its originality and received significant critical acclaim.
+The cover featured a black-and-white photograph of a self-inflicted burn scar on the poet's cheek.
+According to Memoria Chilena, the collection marked "the first step in a project to restore the author's life—his mind, his body, his suffering—in poetry."
+Before this, he had published in university magazines such as Quijada and Manuscritos (Department of Humanistic Studies at the University of Chile), edited by Cristián Huneeus.

-In March of the following year, the poet attempted to blind himself by pouring ammonia into his eyes.
-Inspired by photographs taken by his then-partner Diamela Eltit, which showed her injuries and burns, Zurita decided to carry out this act in what he described as "a competition in harm, in which of the two would go further in this mutual fury that included self-destruction."
+In March 1980, Zurita attempted to blind himself by pouring ammonia into his eyes.
+Inspired by photographs taken by his then-partner Diamela Eltit showing her own injuries and burns, he described the act as "a competition in harm, in which of the two would go further in this mutual fury that included self-destruction."
 The act was unsuccessful, and he retained his vision after receiving medical attention.

-Zurita's second book, Anteparaíso, was published three years later.
-According to Rodrigo Cánovas, author of Lihn, Zurita, Ictus, Radrigán: Chilean Literature and Authoritarian Experience, this book, like its predecessor, "represents a liberation from repressive codes that have attempted to subdue language throughout history."
+His second book, Anteparaíso, was published in 1982.
+According to Rodrigo Cánovas, author of Lihn, Zurita, Ictus, Radrigán: Chilean Literature and Authoritarian Experience, the book, like its predecessor, "represents a liberation from repressive codes that have attempted to subdue language throughout history."

-On June 2, 1982, Zurita's creative work took a new turn with the poem La vida nueva, written in the skies of New York using five planes that traced the letters with white smoke against the blue sky.
-This creation consisted of fifteen phrases, each 7-9 kilometers long, in Spanish.
-The work was captured on video by artist Juan Downey.
-In October 2012, composer Javier Farías presented the choral piece Cantos de vida nueva in New York, based on Zurita's poem.
+On June 2, 1982, Zurita wrote the poem La vida nueva in the skies of New York City using five planes that traced letters in white smoke against the blue sky.
+The work consisted of fifteen phrases, each 7–9 kilometers long, written in Spanish.
+The event was captured on video by artist Juan Downey.
+In October 2012, composer Javier Farías premiered the choral piece Cantos de vida nueva in New York, based on the poem.

-Another artistic action involved inscribing the phrase Ni pena ni miedo in the Chilean desert in 1993.
-The photograph of this inscription concludes the book La vida nueva, and due to its length of 3,140 meters, it can only be read from a high vantage point.
-With these initiatives, Zurita aimed to transcend the traditional concept of literature and approach that of total art.
+In 1993, Zurita inscribed the phrase Ni pena ni miedo in the Chilean desert.
+At 3,140 meters in length, the inscription can only be read from a high vantage point.
+A photograph of it concludes the book La vida nueva.
+Through these initiatives, Zurita aimed to transcend traditional literature and approach the concept of total art.

 Between 1979 and 2016, Zurita wrote the trilogy comprising Purgatorio (1979), Anteparaíso (1982), and La vida nueva, whose final version was published in 2018.
-These works traverse a variety of landscapes, from deserts and beaches to mountains, grasslands, and rivers.
-These works, along with Canto a su amor desaparecido (1985), INRI (2003), and Zurita (2011), are considered among his most significant contributions to literature.
+These works traverse landscapes ranging from deserts and beaches to mountains, grasslands, and rivers.
+Along with Canto a su amor desaparecido (1985), INRI (2003), and Zurita (2011), they are considered among his most significant contributions to literature.